wdvr/team-calendar-bot/README.md

 ## Requirements

 ### Python
-You will need Python 3 with pip.
+You will need Python 3 with pip, or use docker (see below).

 run `pip install -r requirements.txt` to install all python dependencies